Pippoosh/lang/README.md

 PS: Anyone who wants to help fix the if statement is welcome to do so.
 The AI got stuck on it for an hour in an endless loop

 ## Usage ##
-Write LANG code in code.bs (bs for BASIC, its inspired by MS BASIC so Claude decided to call the file that) \n Run `cargo run -- --compile` \n
+Write LANG code in code.bs (bs for BASIC, its inspired by MS BASIC so Claude decided to call the file that).
-Run `./code`
+Run `cargo run -- --compile`, then run `./code`

 ## Examples ##
 There is one example and its in code.bs right now :(